sujansap/BuutReservation/README.md

 ```
 > Optionally you can use the `Rise.Server` project but you will need to specify the base url for tests, see further.

-Running the tests can be done via
+Running the tests can be done executing following command in the `Rise.Client.Tests` project:

 ```ps1
 dotnet test